DECSIS/docker-barman/README.md

     $ docker run -v /path/to/db/configs:/etc/barman.d/ -v /path/to/backupdata/:/var/lib/barman/ decsis/pg-barman

 For an full overview of using this image with a server check the example configuration for in the [docker-compose.yml]().
-If you run this compose file you will obtain a PostgresSQL server and a Barman scheduled to make full backups every hour.
+If you run this compose file you will obtain two PostgresSQL servers and a Barman scheduled to make full backups every hour for server1 and every 6 hours to server2.
+Also a Prometheus server will be available to gather metrics from the exporter included in the image.

     docker-compose up